-- a) Equipment is subject to recommended calibration, validation, maintenance, monitoring, and records are kept. - b) Users have access to instructions for equipment and are aware of how to report an equipment problem. - c) Staff are provided with suitable personal protective equipment.
+- a) Equipment is subject to recommended calibration, validation, maintenance, monitoring, and records are kept. - b) Users have access to instructions for equipment and are aware of how to report an equipment problem.

 Appendix 2: Classification of the level of shortfall